chettrick/stm32cubef4/Projects/STM324x9I_EVAL/Examples/TIM/TIM_OCInactive/readme.txt

   - This example has been tested with STMicroelectronics STM324x9I-EVAL RevB evaluation boards and can be easily tailored to any other supported device and development board

   - STM324x9I-EVAL RevB Set-up
-    - Use LED1, LED2, LED3 and LED4 and connect them to an oscilloscope to monitor
+      - Connect the following pins to an oscilloscope to monitor the different
-      the different waveforms.
+      waveforms:
+       - Use LED1 connected to PG.06
+       - Use LED2 connected to PG.07
+       - Use LED3 connected to PG.10
+       - Use LED4 connected to PG.12

 @par How to use it ?